-Why Proposed Rule 8.4(7) Should Not Be Adopted in Connecticut
+Why Proposed Rule 8.4(h) Should Not Be Adopted in Hawai'i

-Proposed Rule 8.4(7) is the equivalent of American Bar Association Model Rule 8.4(g), a deeply flawed rule adopted by the ABA at its annual meeting in San Francisco, California, in August 2016.
-Proposed Rule 8.4(7) makes it professional misconduct for a lawyer to engage in conduct related to the practice of law that he or she should reasonably know is harassment or discrimination on the basis of 15 different categories.
-"Conduct related to the practice of law" is defined to include nearly everything a lawyer does, including activities in connection with the practice of law.
+American Bar Association Model Rule 8.4(g) is a deeply flawed rule adopted by the ABA at its annual meeting in San Francisco, California, in August 2016.
+It makes it professional misconduct for a lawyer to engage in conduct related to the practice of law that he or she should "reasonably know" is "harassment" or "discrimination" on the basis of 11 different categories.
+"Conduct related to the practice of law" is defined to include nearly everything a lawyer does, including social activities in connection with the practice of law.
 "Conduct" includes "verbal conduct" -- aka speech -- which is why UCLA Professor Eugene Volokh has deemed it a speech code for lawyers.